Onda-Jazz/website/epk.md

 Onda is a four-piece ensemble that creates a distinctive sound playing arrangements of songs which are rarely performed elsewhere.

-Formed in April 2014, Onda brought together experienced musicians who share a passion for both Brazilian jazz and musical exploration.
+Formed in April 2014, Onda brings together experienced musicians who share a passion for both Brazilian jazz and musical exploration.

 Members include: